hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 					KNNController Class (This class contains the controller part of the MVC pattern which is used to implement GUI machine learning algorithm and the action listeners)

 Reason for the version update:
-								1)Implemented the composite pattern on the feature class on the previous version to support the addition of a feature inside a feature
-								2)The methods in the Feature class had to many instance variables that were not used and set to null, in this we removed the old implementation of feature implemented it according to Composite Pattern so it allows any kind of feature to be added in a certain implementation of a tree.
+								1) Fixed the errors on predicting a feature
-								3)The methods in the KNN class were are tightly coupled to the example class, therefore we decoupled the KNN class.
+								2) Introduced two new features, Save and Load examples 3)The methods in the KNN class were are tightly coupled to the example class, therefore we decoupled the KNN class.
 								4)Refactored redundent methods and applied high cohesion and loose coupling.
-								5) In the previous version the KNN and Distance class had way too many responsibilites, It was used to perform distance calculation however its only responsibility is to get the k nearest neighbour and update the Distances according to nearest neighbors. therefore in this version, respective type feature classes are responsible for Distance calculation.
-								6)In the previous version, the prediction feature only allowed to predict the price of a housing example, now in this version , the predict feature allows the user to predict any kind of feature depending on type the user provides as well as in any kind of the example.
+								6)In the previous versions, the prediction feature only allowed to predict the price of a housing example, now in this version , the predict feature allows the user to predict any kind of feature depending on type the user provides as well as in any kind of the example.
-								7)In the previous version the normalize distance were calculated in such a way that a feature may have more weight when its added together, but in this version the distance are normalized accordingly so that they are displayed between 0 and 1.